clickataxi/api-documentation/index.md

 ## Suggested booking flow

-As as minimum requirement to book a taxi, one must first [acquire an access token](#authorizations) with provided credentials to get an access token.
+As a minimum requirement to book a taxi, one must first [acquire an access token](#authorizations) with provided credentials to get an access token.
 This access token must be used for all future requests.

 Second step is to [create a client](#clients) and finally [create a booking](#post_clients_bookings).

 Usually one would also like to display which companies [operate in a given area](#spot_companies) and check if that company requires a dropoff address and allows automated bookings.
-To check if company supports automated bookings the `automatedBooking` attribute on a company should be checked.
-If this is `false` our API cannot automatically book a taxi on i.e. trying to place a booking will fail but you may use returned phone number to display this as a fallback in your application flow.
-Most companies on our platform allows automatic booking, though.
+To check if a company supports automated bookings, the `automatedBooking` attribute on a company should be checked.
+If this is `false`, our API cannot automatically book a taxi with this company.
+Trying to place a booking will fail, but you can use the returned phone number as a fallback in your application flow.
+Most companies on our platform allow automatic booking, though.

 Checking if a company requires a dropoff address is done by looking at `destinationRequired` boolean attribute.
-When `true` both a `pickup` and `dropoff` structure must be sent in booking request.
+When `true`, both a `pickup` and `dropoff` structure must be sent in a booking request.

 ## Authentication